HomeDirectoriesTop 8 Google Announcements Last Year (And What They Mean for Local...

 • Plan for voice search optimisation in your content strategy

-What’s crystal clear is that Google’s moving towards a search ecosystem that rewards genuine value and authentic local presence over technical tricks.
-The businesses that focus on actually serving their communities – and can prove it through consistent engagement, quality reviews, and accurate information – will be the ones that thrive.
+What’s clear is that Google is moving toward a search ecosystem that rewards genuine value and authentic local presence over technical tricks.
+The businesses that focus on actually serving their communities, and can prove it through consistent engagement, quality reviews, and accurate information, will be the ones that do well.

 The playing field has shifted, but it’s actually more level than before.
 You don’t need a massive marketing budget to compete anymore.
 You need to be genuinely good at what you do and smart about how you present that to Google and your potential customers.

 Ready or not, these changes are reshaping how customers find and choose local businesses.
-The question isn’t whether you’ll adapt – it’s how quickly you can implement these insights to stay ahead of your competition.
+The question isn’t whether you’ll adapt, it’s how quickly you can put these ideas to work and stay ahead of your competition.

 This article was written on: